- Overview

 - HAART if HIV+

-Treating the Patient with HIV
+Treating a Patient with HIV

 Begin HAART upon diagnosis.
 Make sure patient gets their vaccinations and follow-up every 3-6 months.